When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best Stroller for Multiple Children

-The stroller can carry up to four children weighing 40 pounds each.
-The seats recline, and each has a five-point harness.
+It carries up to four children weighing 40 pounds each.
+The seats recline, and each includes a secure five-point harness.

 What We Like